palasthotel/blockX/public/README.txt

 == Changelog ==

+= 1.0.9 =
+* Bugfix: SSRQ rendering crash when using none latin1 chars

 = 1.0.8 =
 * New Widget: Textarea
 * Optimization: you can add a help text to Text widget